JesusVazquezDev/Cisco-CCNA-Commands-Cheat-Sheet/README.md

  # Basic show Commads
  | Command  | Purpose |
  |:----------:|:-------------:|
- `show running-config` | Display the current configuration `show startup-config` | Display the configuration at startup `show interfaces` | Displays detailed information about interface status `show ip protocols` | Displays all the configured routing protocols `show ip interface` |  Displays the status for each interface
+ `show running-config` | Displays the current configuration `show startup-config` | Displays the configuration at startup `show interfaces` | Displays detailed information about interface status `show ip protocols` | Displays all the configured routing protocols `show ip interface` |  Displays the status for each interface